TugboatQA/docs/starter-configs/wordpress/index.md

 override options.
 That local file should not be included in the git repository.

-These are the settings we are particularly interested in for Tugboat, but the the concept could be easily extended to cover the remaining settings in `wp-config.php`:
+These are the settings we are particularly interested in for Tugboat, but the the concept could be extended to cover the remaining settings in `wp-config.php`:

 ```php